fbpx

 In hindsight, Lori knows Will was sharing painful things he was processing in his classes during the week.
 But at the time, she wanted to stop him from experiencing any pain.

 “I kept butting heads with the counselor who was trying to help us,” Lori said.
-“I was a very overprotective, helicopter mom.
-I remember telling her, ‘That’s my Baby.’
-And she said to me, ‘Well, how old is your baby?
+“Because I was a very overprotective, helicopter mom.
+And I remember telling her, ‘That’s my Baby.’
+She said to me, ‘Well, how old is your baby?
 He’s not a baby anymore.
 You need to stop treating him like one.’”

 Lori felt encouraged by the other families who attended the Sunday Family Recovery classes, but she found one breakout session particularly offensive.

 “One of the other mothers said, ‘I have learned to be okay whether my son is ever okay or not.’
-I couldn’t believe a mother could say such a thing.
+And I couldn’t believe a mother could say such a thing.
 My world was wrapped around my children.
 I knew I couldn’t be happy if my kids weren’t happy.”

 Back at home, the comment stuck with her and Lori began turning it over in her mind.